redhat-ztp/ztp-cluster-deploy/create-cluster-acm/README.md

 ## Deploying 3 Node standard clusters

 You can use **hosts.yaml.sample** file under /inventory to create 3 node clusters, the available tags are the same as mentioned above.
-For **Day 2** operations, you can use the **hosts.extraworkers.yaml.sample** file to add extra workers as needed.
-Additionally, for example, if you want to have 3 masters and 2 workers node, you can utilize **hosts.5nodes.yaml** file to launch the cluster deployment
+Additionally, you can launch 5 node cluster deployment by **hosts.5nodes.yaml** file, where the VMs need to have master/worker roles.
+For example, **hosts.5nodes.yaml** file represents the configuration of deploying for 3 master and 2 worker nodes.

+## Deploying additional workers on Day 2

+For **Day 2** operations, you need to a deploy standard cluster, and wait until the cluster is completely deployed and imported into ACM.
+Then, you need to copy **hosts.extraworkers.yaml.sample** file to **hosts.extraworkers.yaml** and fill the information for new workers and then execute the playbook with the appropriate tag as:

+    ansible-playbook -i inventory/hosts.extraworkers.yaml --tags=add_extra_workers